yaseryacoob/GAN-Scanner/README.md

 ## Open-World ROC
 ROC is an important tool for reflecting the overall classifier performance.
 We provide two experiments that evaluate the classifier on authentic/StyleGAN3 data.
 The first authentic image dataset is UMD-Blend and the second is FFHQ-Extension.
 The UMD-Blend is a more diverse dataset, while the FFHQ-Extension shares the image distribution that inspired Nvidia's StyleGAN frameworks.
 In each case we compare the performance with respect to 4 StyleGAN3 datasets, namely config-r, config-t, and rescaled and comppressed versions of these configurations.
+The c was genrously provided by Nvidia, and the characterstics of these datasets are not known to us.
+Consequently, this experiment is open-world all around on real and generated face images.

 The performance has been stable and consistent across these experiments.